Collective Energy Transfer to a Spectator Atom via Multi-Center Intermolecular Coulombic Decay: Ion-TOF spectra with no gas and with only Argon gas

 \item[] Points (a), (b), the results of the weak DC-electric field experiment and the additional experiment described above, together with the observed variation of the relative yield [Ar$^+$] / [pyridine cations] with the laser intensity, unambiguously assert the concerted ICD ionization of Ar in our experiments. \end{itemize}

-\textbf{ Ion-TOF spectra with no gas and with only Argon gas}
+\section{Ion-TOF spectra with no gas and with only Argon gas}

-We also present the ion-TOF spectra for (a) no gas (background) and (b) only argon gas.\textbf{ There is no Ar$^+$ signal seen, when only pure argon gas is irradiated with 266nm.} \textbf{\textit{These two spectra were taken even without a delay in the extraction pulse \textit{w.r.t} to the laser pulse.
+We also present the ion-TOF spectra for (a) no gas (background) and (b) only argon gas.

+There is no Ar$^+$ signal seen, when only pure argon gas is irradiated with 266nm.
+These two spectra were taken even without a delay in the extraction pulse \textit{w.r.t} to the laser pulse.
 These spectra also assert that there is no formation of Ar$^+$ due to impact with accelerated photoelectrons.
 These data were taken with the laser intensity and data collection time same as that for Fig 1 of the manuscript and hence the yields could be compared with each other.
-Only a very weak background ion signal is seen.}} \\
+Only a very weak background ion signal is seen.

-\textbf{Electron spectra with no gas and with only Argon gas}
+\section{Electron spectra with no gas and with only Argon gas}

 The spectra Fig. \ref{ng} and Fig. \ref{g} are the electron spectra obtained for (a) no gas and (b) argon only, respectively.
 The data were taken for 10000 laser shots with the same laser intensity as employed in Fig 2 of the manuscript.
 A structureless weak background electron signal is seen for both the spectra with equal counts!
 This unambigoussly rules out Ar$^+$ signal when only Argon is irradiated with 266nm.